geekelo/react-todo-app/README.md

 ### Deployment

-- You can deploy it using: github pages
+- You can deploy it using: GitHub pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>